Blue

 2yr old neutered male

+He is really a fairly easy dog to have around, and I think most anyone would be lucky to have him.
 Blue is a lovey, affectionate fella who deserves to be loved back and shown that the world has fun wonderful things in it he could enjoy.
 With time, I am confident that Blue would really come out of his shell and be an

 Boise, ID> Winthrop, WA